PandaTechAM/be-lib-distributed-cache/Readme.md

 options.KeyPrefixForIsolation = KeyPrefix.AssemblyNamePrefix;
 ```

+**Note:** Even if you don't use key prefixing, you still need to provide the class as a generic type (`T`) when using
+`IRateLimitService<T>`.
+The generic type `T` is used to retrieve the assembly name, which is important for key isolation.
+If
+you choose not to prefix keys by assembly name, this type is still required but will be ignored in the actual
+implementation.

 ### 2. Cached Entity Preparation

 Create your cache entity/model in order to inject it in the actual service: